Prisoner functionaries: Domination and terror

 The SS used domination and terror to control the camps' large populations with just a few SS functionaries.
-The system of prisoner guards was a "key instrument of domination", and was commonly called "prisoner self-government" (Häftlings-Selbstverwaltung) in SS parlance.
+The system of prisoner functionaries was a "key instrument of domination", and was commonly called "prisoner self-government" (Häftlings-Selbstverwaltung) in SS parlance.

 The camp's draconian rules, constant threat of beatings, humiliation, punishment, and the practice of punishing entire groups for the actions of one prisoner were psychological and physical torments added to the starvation and physical exhaustion from back-breaking labor.
 Prisoner guards were used to push other inmates to work harder, saving the need for paid SS supervision.
 Many kapos felt caught in the middle, being both victims and perpetrators.
 Though kapos generally had a bad reputation, many suffered guilt about their actions, both at the time and after the war, as revealed in a book about Jewish kapos.

 Many prisoner functionaries, primarily from the ranks of the "greens" or criminal prisoners, could be quite ruthless in order to justify their privileges, especially when an SS man was around.
 They also played an active role in the beatings, even killing fellow prisoners.
 One non-criminal functionary was Josef Heiden, a notorious Austrian political prisoner.
 Feared and hated, he was known as a sadist and was responsible for several deaths.
 He was released from Dachau in 1942 and became a member of the Waffen-SS.
 Some guards were personally involved in the mass murder of other prisoners.
+Rudolf Höss also testified that some "greens" killed French Jewish women by axing, throttling and tearing them to pieces.
 Beginning in October 1944, criminal functionaries from among the German Reichsdeutsche were sought out for transfer to the Dirlewanger Brigade.